 Let’s talk about strategic plans that actually work at bringing in your most profitable prospects and making them your best customers.
 There are just four simple steps you need to take to see positive results in a few weeks.

-1) Align the plan to the most profitable customers and prospects.
+Step 1: Align the plan to the most profitable customers and prospects.

-2) Forget the old models.
+Step 2: Forget the old models.

-3) Create intentional congruence in the one-page plan.
+Step 3: Create intentional congruence in the one-page plan.

-4) And, lastly, create visible alignment of every person to profit.
+Step 4: Create visible alignment of every person to profit.